turingschool/gear-up/salary.markdown

 ## Discussing

-Discussing salary is taboo in America.
-So let's do it.
+Discussing salary is taboo in America -- so let's do it.
 Discuss some of the following with your small group:

 * What's the most you've ever earned in a year?
 Was it fulfilling?
 Was the